Sunday, October 22, 2006

 we came...we saw...we conquered...

 The raves at the Diplomatic Club Tent are by far the best parties to go in Doha (if you like trance and techno).
-Organized by Global Deejays, these sessions are thrown once a month.
+Organized by Global DJs, these sessions are thrown once a month.
 Last weekend was a surprise, as we only found out about the party the day before!
-Playing that night were the UK's Master Jay and Paul Mendez.

 Monday, August 14, 2006